truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalUsersScreensSCALE.md

 Built-in users (except the **root** user) do not include the **Home Directory Permissions** settings, but all new users created, such as those for an SMB share like the **smbguest** user, do.

 ### Identification Settings
-**Identification** settings specify the name, user name, password, and email for the user.
+**Identification** settings specify the name, user name, password, and user email.

 {{< trueimage src="/images/SCALE/Credentials/AddUserIdentificationSettings.png" alt="Identification Settings" id="Identification Settings" >}}